Castleton 3 miles.

 Bradwell is a pretty village in the Hope Valley, in a prime position in the Peak District National Park.
 Tideswell, with its renowned Tideswell church, known as the ‘Cathedral of the Peak’ is just four miles from Bradwell.
 The picturesque village of Castleton is three miles away, home to fascinating caves, including the Blue John Cavern, and is overlooked by the crumbling Mam Tor or 'Shivering Mountain'.
 The dramatic scenery of Winnats Pass and Edale in the Edale Valley, famous as the start of the Pennine Way, is nearby.
 Hathersage is just four miles away and has excellent cafes and an open-air, heated swimming pool.
 Slightly further afield you can potter around the historic market town of Bakewell, or the Spa town of Buxton, renowned for its spring water, opera house and arts, jazz and opera festivals.
 It is easy to spend a whole day at Chatsworth House and Haddon Hall, whilst there are many historic properties nearby.
 Pull on your boots and enjoy the spectacular scenery, or explore a web of cycling trails, with bike hire available on the Monsal Trail, the Tissington Trail and at the Derwent Reservoir.
 Bradwell has shops, pubs and places to eat and makes an excellent base for enjoying this beautiful area.

-Note: Due to Peak Park restrictions, guests can use vehicles to drop off bags but need to park off site.
-There is an allocated space at the start of the track 200 yards from property and further parking at owners farm about 400 metres away.
+Note: Due to Peak Park restrictions, guests can use vehicles to drop off bags but park in parking area before property

 Note: No cycles in the property.

 Note: WiFi is limited due to the rural location, so please refrain from streaming and downloading.
 More data available to buy.